-Established in 2006 under amendments to the Rhode Island Energy Resources Act (R.I.G.L. § 42-140.1), a primary function of the Energy Efficiency and Resource Management Council (EERMC or "the Council") is to provide structured stakeholder participation and oversight of energy efficiency procurement.
-To help support this objective, the EERMC has developed priorities that are in alignment with its legislated "powers and duties".
+Established in 2006 under amendments to the Rhode Island Energy Resources Act (R.I.G.L. § 42-140.1), a primary function of the Energy Efficiency Council (EEC or "the Council") is to provide structured stakeholder participation and oversight of energy efficiency procurement.
+To help support this objective, the EEC has developed priorities that are in alignment with its legislated "powers and duties".
 The goal of these priorities is to support and guide the planning activities of Rhode Island Energy (RIE or "the Company") and all stakeholders engaged in the development of Energy Efficiency (EE) Plans and System Reliability Procurement (SRP) Plans and Investment Proposals.
 Specifically, the Council's priorities will provide direct input to the Company's EE and SRP Technical Working Groups (TWG) and the many associated stakeholders.
-The priorities also provide clear direction to the EERMC's Consultant Team to guide their activities in meetings and communications with stakeholders on behalf of the EERMC, and guide their review and input during plan development processes.
+The priorities also provide clear direction to the EEC's Consultant Team to guide their activities in meetings and communications with stakeholders on behalf of the EEC, and guide their review and input during plan development processes.

-Section II describes EERMC priorities for EE Plans from previous years which the Council views as ongoing.
-The maintain, update, or build upon the priority strategies that were developed for the 2024-2026 Three Year and 2024 Annual EE Plans.
+Section II describes EEC priorities for EE Plans from previous years which the Council views as continued key priority areas for the 2025 Annual EE Plan.
+These maintain, update, or build upon the priority strategies that were developed for the 2024-2026 Three Year and 2024 Annual EE Plans.
 These priorities direct the Company to:

-- Comply with Least Cost Procurement (LCP) Standards - Give Due Consideration to the Act on Climate - Incorporate stakeholder input - Ensure an effective and efficient Plan development and review process - Set ambitious energy savings goals - Increase participation in underserved communities - Conduct targeted workforce development
+- Comply with Least Cost Procurement (LCP) Standards

+- Comply with the Act on Climate

+- Incorporate stakeholder input

+- Ensure an effective and efficient Plan development and review process

+- Set ambitious energy savings goals

+- Increase participation in underserved communities

+- Conduct targeted workforce development

-Section III describes priorities that represent a new areas of focus for 2025 EE Plan development.
-These new areas of focus are aimed at assessing opportunities to drive progress on priorities that are at the intersection of the Council's and the Public Utility Commission's (PUC or "the Commission") interests.
-These priorities are focused on the following areas:
+Section III describes additional priorities that the Council has identified for inclusion in 2025 EE Plan development.
+These additional priorities are aimed at assessing opportunities to drive progress on priorities that are at the intersection of the Council's and the Public Utility Commission's (PUC or "the Commission") interests.
+These priorities direct the Company to: